webtrees/webtrees.github.io/features.md

 # Features

-## Collaboration:
+## Collaboration

-Share your information AND adding or editing it with your relatives around the world.
+Share information with your relatives around the world and add to or edit it together.
 But YOU control who has access and what they can see or do.

-## Privacy:
+## Privacy

-This is a VERY important aspect of putting your Family History on the web.
-With **webtrees** your data is as secure as you want it to be.
+This is a VERY important aspect of putting your family history on the web.
+With webtrees your data is as secure as you want it to be.
 Control is configurable at:

-- the site level - controlling who can view or register on the site, from anyone down to no-one!
+- The site level - Control who can view or register on the site, from anyone to no-one!
-- the family tree level.
-Each tree you have can be configured differently.
+- The family tree level - Each tree you have can be configured differently.
-- the user level.
-You can vary what each registered user can see; whether they can edit data or not; and if you want them to be able to change configurations themselves.
+- The user level - You can adjust what each registered user can see, whether they can edit data or not, and whether they are able to change configurations themselves.
-- the individual record level.
-You can configure webtrees to show only deceased persons data; or everyone; or hide specific individuals; even people who died recently; and much more...
+- The individual record level - You have the option of showing only data of deceased persons, specific individuals, and much more...even hiding people who have died recently.
-- the "fact" level.
-This allows you to hide more sensitive facts (such as Social Security Numbers) from everyone except yourself, or any level of access you choose.
+- The "fact" level - This allows you to hide more sensitive facts (such as Social Security Numbers) from everyone except administrators or any level of access you choose.
-- combinations of the above
+- Combinations of the above

-## Display pages:
+## Display pages

-**Individual**, with _configurable tabs_ to display Relatives, Sources, Notes, Maps, Media, Stories, and more...
+**Individual**, with _configurable tabs_ to display relatives, events, maps, stories, media, notes, sources, and more.

-**Family**, showing immediate relatives, and family events.
+**Family**, showing immediate relatives, family events, media, notes, sources, and more.

-On every pages you can display media items attached to individuals, or specific events in an individuals history.
-"Media" means photos, documents, videos, sound-bites, web links etc.
+On each page you can display media items attached to individuals or specific events in an individuals history.
+"Media" refers to photos, documents, videos, sound-bites, web links, etc.

-## Lists:
+## Lists

-Sort and filter lists of Individuals, Families, Sources, Notes, Repositories, Media items.
+Sort and filter lists of Individuals, Families, Sources, Notes, Repositories, and Media items.

-Place lists with maps.
+Display a list of place names and accompanying maps associated to events that have been added to individuals and families.

 Show "branches" of families with common surnames.

-## Charts:
+## Charts

-**Configurable on-screen charts in a selection of layouts:** Ancestry; circle; compact; descendancy; family book, hourglass, inter-active; lifespan; pedigree (chart or map); relationships, statistics; and timeline.
+**Configurable on-screen charts in a selection of layouts:** Ancestry, circle, compact, descendancy, family book, hourglass, interactive, lifespan, pedigree (chart or map), relationships, statistics, and timeline.

-## Reports:
+## Reports

-**Text format reports and charts to view on-screen or download:** Ahnentafel; birth date & place; births, deaths & marriages; cemeteries; descendancy, expanded relatives; family group, individual; marriage date & place, pedigree (portrait or landscape); relatives.
+**Text format reports and charts to view on-screen or via a PDF download:** Ahnentafel, birth date & place, births, deaths & marriages, cemeteries, descendancy, expanded relatives, family group, individual, marriage date & place, pedigree (portrait or landscape), and relatives.

-## Calendar:
+## Calendar

 View events for today, this month in any year, or any year.

-## Search:
+## Search

-General, Advanced, and Search & replace (for users with permission to do so).
+General, Advanced, and Search & Replace (for authorized users).

-## Help:
+## Help

-Extensive Help screens available throughout all pages, and for most features, as well as Help forum and Wiki assistance.
+Extensive Help screens available throughout all pages and for most features, as well as extensive documentation and a community forum.

-## Multimedia:
+## Multimedia

-Add and view multimedia files of many types and formats: photographs, documents, certificates and video.
+Add and view multimedia files of many types and formats: photographs, documents, certificates, and video.

-## Maps:
+## Maps

-View maps of the locations where your ancestors lived and worked, using the **Google Maps&trade;** feature.
+View maps of the locations where your ancestors lived and worked, using the **OpenStreetMap&trade;** feature.

-## Themes (templates):
+## Themes

-The standard **webtrees** package comes with six style themes (templates) from which to choose.
-One of those ("colors") has no less than 14 (!) different "color palettes", giving you a total of 19 different styles for your **webtrees** site.
-You can choose a different one for each family tree, and even allow your users to choose their own.
+The standard webtrees package includes six themes (templates) from which to choose.
+One of those ("colors") has no less than 14 (!) different "color palettes", giving you a total of 19 different styles for your site.
+You can choose a different one for each family tree and even allow your users to choose their own.

-## International display:
+## International Display

-By default **webtrees** is displayed in "International English", but you can choose to install many other languages.
-These already include US, British, and Australian English, Italian, Polish, Spanish, Finnish, French, and German.
+By default webtrees is displayed in "International English", but you can choose to enable over 60 other languages.
+These include US, British, and Australian English; Italian; Polish; Spanish; Finnish; French, and German.
 Others, including Catalan, Danish, Dutch, Estonian, Hebrew, Hungarian, Norwegian, Russian, Slovak, Slovenian, Swedish, and Turkish are well developed, and more will be available later.